 Facilities in our health region have processes for infection control, safety checklists, waiting time management and regulation of other areas of concern for patient safety.
 Systemic processes and policies of Saskatchewan Health Region facilities are not under the direct oversight of the College.
 Physicians are expected to adhere to standards of safe practice as outlined in our Bylaws, Policies and Code of Ethics.

 How does the College ensure patient safety?

 Medical care in Saskatchewan is highly regulated, with quality of care and patient safety the primary goals.
 There are a number of advisory committees and quality assurance programs associated with the College.
-These include diagnostic imaging and laboratory quality assurance programs, regulation of standards for non-hospital facilities , the Practice Enhancement Program through which practices are audited and improvements implemented.
+These include diagnostic imaging and laboratory quality assurance programs, regulation of standards for non-hospital facilities , and the Practice Enhancement Program, through which practices are audited and improvements implemented.